 What We Suggest

-Food: Your kitten will be eating Wellness Core Grain Free Kitten dry food, Nulo Freestyle Salmon and Mackerel canned food, and Tiny Tiger Kitten canned food.
+Food: Your kitten will be eating Wellness Core Grain Free Kitten dry food, Nulo Freestyle Salmon and Mackerel wet food, Blue Wilderness Wild Delights Chicken and Salmon wet food, and Tiny Tiger Kitten wet food.
 Please do not change your kitten’s diet in the first few weeks being home.
 Diet changes are stressful for kittens, especially in new environments.

 Supplements: Kittens may experience gut issues when undergoing the stresses of moving into a new home.
 We highly recommend giving your kitten L-Lysine and Probiotics their first few weeks at home.